ntoll/ntoll.github.io/posts/aesthetic-approach.md

 benefit of a new perspective.
 It's that "aha" feeling when a cartoon lightbulb appears above your head.

-What follows is an aesthetic example of such a change of perspective, from the perspective of the Arts and Crafts movement.
+Here's an aesthetic example of such a change of attention, from the perspective of the Arts and Crafts movement.

 In a [famous passage](https://www.gutenberg.org/cache/epub/29906/pg29906-images.html#page028) from [Modern Painters](https://en.wikipedia.org/wiki/Modern_Painters), John